folkertdev/reversible-debugger/tfp-submission/paper.md

     HighLevelProgram (StateT (Location, Participant, Int) (Free (ProgramF Value)) a) deriving (Functor, Applicative, Monad, MonadState (Location, Participant, Int))
 ```

-The state contains the location, owner and a variable counter to generate new unique variable names.
-We can now implement the primitives

 ```haskell
 uniqueVariableName :: HighLevelProgram Identifier